 UK cosmetics retailer Superdrug is a great advocate for vegan and cruelty-free brands and champions the likes of NYX, Barry M, and Revolution as well as its own brand B.Makeup.
 Superdrug also promotes vegan shampoos, the best vegan moisturisers, and its website even has helpful guides on starting with vegan makeup, tips and tricks and simple but delicious vegan recipes; covering all the bases.

-Avon is another well-established brand who recently released a full vegan range.
+Avon is another well-established brand that recently released a full vegan range.
 Despite still selling some non-vegan products, its Distillery range includes skincare pieces such as night cream, Vitamin C powder and SPF 25 day cream, as well as mascara, lipstick and eyeshadow products.
 The packaging for these products has also been made sustainably with recycled glass and paper compacts, instead of plastics and mirrors.
 All products in this range are affordable, too.

 Smith England, the haircare brand from celebrity stylist Phil Smith, is a collection of 12 products inspired by the countryside and nature.
 They are predominately vegan-friendly (with the exception of two products which are vegetarian-friendly) and the range carries the Leaping Bunny Logo.

 Included in the Smith England range are shampoos, conditioners, a hair mask and hair oil that are all free from sulphates, parabens, colourants, mineral oils or genetically modified ingredients.
 What’s more, each of the bottles is recyclable and made using 100% recycled plastic and the products cost as little as £8.

 Somewhat leading the charge, long before the majority of retailers jumped on the vegan bandwagon, Aldi’s entire own-label household and beauty range has been certified as cruelty-free since January 2018.